awsdocs/amazon-opensearch-service-developer-guide/doc_source/supported-operations.md

 ## Elasticsearch version 7\.10<a name="version_7_10"></a>

-For OpenSearch 7\.10, OpenSearch Service supports the following operations\.
+For Elasticsearch 7\.10, OpenSearch Service supports the following operations\.

 |  |  |  |